“What’s the story?”

 The killing fields finally became a story on January 20, 1980, when Sydney Schanberg‘s The Death and Life of Dith Pran ran in the Times‘ Sunday Magazine.
 Now the story had all three elements, and pulled in lots of relevant and interesting facts.
 Eventually it became the movie that gave Cambodia’s killing fields their name.

-For journalism, however, what also matters about this is that years went by, with a million or more people dying, before the killing fields became a big story.
+What matters for our current inquiry is that years went by, with a million or more people dying, before the killing fields became a big story.

-And this wasn’t the first or last time that massively important and consequential facts got too little attention in the absence of one or more of a story’s three elements.
+And this was neither the first nor the last time massively important and consequential facts got too little attention in the absence of one or more of a story’s three elements.
 Consider The Holocaust (six million dead) vs. the story of Ann Frank.
 The Rwandan genocide vs. Hotel Rwanda.
 China’s one child policy (untold millions of full-term fetuses aborted or born babies killed or left beside the road to die) vs. One Child Nation.
-The Rohingya conflict (more than 10,000 civilians dead, 128,000 internally displaced, 950,000+ fled elsewhere) vs. approximately nobody.
+The Rohingya conflict (more than 10,000 civilians dead, 128,000 internally displaced, 950,000+ chased elsewhere) vs. approximately nobody.
 Heard of Holodomor?
 How about any of the millions who died during Mao’s revolution in China?

 Without characters to care about, or a conflict to focus interest, or movement toward resolution, at most you have have statistics that become cemeteries of facts.
 Sure, some of the storyless facts will be studied by academics and obsessives of other kinds (including journalists who care about the topics and publish what they learn wherever they can).
 But Big-J journalism will mostly be preoccupied elsewhere, by more interesting stuff.
-Like it is right now.
+Including, unavoidably, the genius in the White House.